webdevcody/ppai-next-starter/README.md

 ### Prerequisites

-This starter kit does uses Docker and Docker Compose to run a postgres database, so you will need to either have those installed, or modify the project to point to a hosted database solution.
+This starter kit uses Docker and Docker Compose to run a postgres database, so you will need to either have those installed, or modify the project to point to a hosted database solution.

 ## How to Run